Unifying the Validation of Ambient Solar Wind Models: Introduction

 Assessment of the state-of-the-art in solar wind forecasting is of pivotal importance in space weather research and awareness.
+The solar wind is a pressure-driven plasma flow that steadily evolves from the solar corona into interplanetary space~\citep{parker58}.
+Because the solar wind is an excellent electric conductor, the coronal magnetic field is frozen into the solar wind.
+As the Sun rotates, the solar wind flow drags the coronal magnetic field with it, forming a large-scale structure in the heliosphere that traces out an Archimedean spiral.
+Fast and slow solar wind streams interacting with each other distort this large-scale structure.
+We use "ambient solar wind", or simply "solar wind", to refer to this large-scale pattern and exclude interplanetary coronal mass ejections and other solar transients.

-The reasons are three-fold~\citep[see][]{cranmer17}.
-First, most of the time the solar wind determines the prevailing conditions in our solar system, including bulk speed, magnetic field strength and orientation~\citep{luhmann02}.
+\citet{cranmer17} highlighted three reasons why a clear picture of the ambient solar wind is essential.
+First, most of the time the solar wind determines the prevailing conditions in our solar system, including bulk speed, and magnetic field strength and orientation~\citep{luhmann02}.
 Second, fast and slow solar wind flows interacting with each other are a recurrent driver of moderate geomagnetic activity~\citep{kilpua17}, particularly during solar minimum~\citep{verbanac11}.
 Third, the solar wind sets the conditions through which the most extreme forms of space weather, interplanetary coronal mass ejections, propagate~\citep{gosling99}.
 Ample evidence shows that solar wind flows can distort and deflect interplanetary coronal mass ejections and thereby affect their severity~\citep{riley97, odstrcil99a, case08, zhou17}.

 The validation of solar wind models has received much attention; for instance, \cite{owens05, macneice09a} and \cite{reiss16} developed validation procedures that detect abrupt transitions from slow to fast wind. \cite{owens17} and \cite{henley17} discussed ensemble solar wind forecasts using a "cost-loss" analysis, and \cite{owens18} proposed time window approaches to complement traditional point-to-point comparison metrics.
 Numerous studies have assessed the quality of ambient solar wind models by comparing their solutions to in situ measurements~\citep[see, for example,][among others]{owens08, macneice09a, norquist10, jian11, gressl14, jian15, jian16, devos14, reiss16, reiss19, hinterreiter19, li20, riley21}.
 Other observational tests focus on the Earth to Sun magnetic connectivity~\citep{macneice11}, interplanetary scintillation~\citep{kim14, jackson15, gonzi21}, coronagraph images~\citep{jones17, lamy19}, and more.
 As an unbiased benchmark, \cite{owens13b} and~\cite{kohutova16} proposed persistence models that assume the solar wind condition repeat after each Carrington rotation.